Art-of-Coding*, an initiative to enlist the demoscene as first digital culture on the list of UNESCO intangible world cultural heritage

 Like everything in the demoscene, it is a non-commercial and voluntary project, pushed forward as work and time permits.

-If you are an (ex-)demoscener or from other interested parties open to help in any way, please get in touch personally, as our next steps after the achievements in Finland, Germany, Poland, Switzerland and the Netherlands are to continue gathering a strong international group of people interested in pushing forward the initiative and in bringing up further applications in other countries.
+If you are an (ex-)demoscener or from other interested parties open to help in any way, please get in touch personally, as our next steps after the achievements in above countries are to continue gathering a strong international group of people interested in pushing forward the initiative and in bringing up further applications in other countries.
 As this is not about us (and the longer it takes time, the less it should be), this is about the demoscene – and in a broader sense – the status of digital culture in general.